 - Attending psychotherapy: Trying psychotherapies such as cognitive behavioral therapy or mindfulness-based cognitive therapy

-- Making healthy lifestyle choices: Getting regular exercise, eating a good diet, managing stress, and getting adequate rest and sleep can all help a person manage the symptoms of depression and some of the effects of discontinuing antidepressants.
+- Making healthy lifestyle choices: Getting regular exercise, eating a nutritious diet, practicing stress relief techniques, and getting adequate rest and sleep can help a person manage the symptoms of depression and some of the effects of discontinuing antidepressants.

-The FDA has classed fluoxetine as a category C drug.
-It advises that people should take it during pregnancy only when the potential benefit to the pregnant person justifies the potential risk to the fetus.
+People should take the drug during pregnancy only when the potential benefit justifies the possible risk to the fetus.

-Withdrawal symptoms in pregnant people are likely to be similar to those in the general population, and the management techniques are also likely to be similar.
+Withdrawal symptoms in pregnant people are likely to be the same as those in the general population, and the management techniques are also likely to be similar.

 A person should contact a doctor if they: